Careers With Us

 Auditing is just one component of the Auditor of State’s overall mission to ensure accountability and transparency on behalf of Ohio taxpayers.
 We also lead dozens of criminal investigations each year, and help put white-collar criminals behind bars.
 We work with local officials to make public records more accessible and we serve as consultants to local governments and school systems facing financial challenges.

-Fellowships & Interns help to enhance our success as a public office.
-The AOS understands that students are our future.
-In order to develop our future leader’s skills, the AOS offers students a premier experiential learning opportunity through our Fellowships & Internships Program.
-The AOS Fellowships & Internships Program is comprised of undergraduate and graduate students who gain valuable hands-on experience in various fields, such as Auditing, Legal, IT, Policy Development, Communications, and Investigation.
-Each Fellow and Intern works with a team of Auditors or another designated Professional based on their field of study in one of eight regional offices throughout Ohio.
+Fellowships and internships enhance our success as a public office.
+The Auditor of State's office understands that students are our future.
+To develop the skills of our future leaders, the AOS offers students a premier experiential learning opportunity through our Fellowships & Internships Program.
+The program is composed of undergraduate and graduate students who gain valuable hands-on experience in fields such as Auditing, Legal, IT, Policy Development, Communications and Investigation.
+Each Fellow and Intern works with a team of auditors or other professionals based on their field of study in one of eight regional offices throughout Ohio.

-Due to the valuable contributions our Fellows & Interns make in enhancing our Office, they are frequently considered for permanent positions with the AOS upon graduation.
-We offer internships year-round, with opportunities for full-time internships during the summer months.
-The Auditor of State’s Office offers Internships for Departments outside of the Financial Audit Division.
+Due to the valuable contributions our Fellows & Interns make to our office, they are frequently considered for permanent positions with the AOS upon graduation.
+We offer internships year-round, with opportunities for full-time internships during the summer.
+The Auditor of State’s office offers Internships outside of the Financial Audit Division.
 The office seeks students who are interested in public service and state government with an eagerness to learn.
 Internships are awarded to students pursuing a degree in a related field from an accredited college or university.

 Jim Petro Fellowship